Northern Namibia Travel Guide: an Essential Guide for 2024

 - The Spitzkoppe Community Campsite is a more back-to-nature experience, with lots of space for everyone.
 You’ll have dry toilets and hot showers, and will camp among the caves and boulders.
 There is a restaurant and bar.

-Spitzkoppe Entry Fee: N$150/per person, including conservation fee, and N$50/car per 24 hours.
+Spitzkoppe Entrance Fee: N$150/per person, including conservation fee, and N$50/car per 24 hours.
 You’ll be given a rudimentary map of the area.

 Getting there: You’ll come across some gravel and a few sandy patches, but a 2WD Sedan is fine.